-The Global Ice-Ocean Modeling and Assimilation System (GIOMAS) is based on the Parallel Ocean Model (POM) coupling with a 12-category thickness and enthalpy distribution (TED) ice model (Zhang and Rothrock, 2003).
-The TED model simulates sea ice ridging processes explicitly following Thorndike et al. (1975) and Hibler (1980).
-This data set includes

-135 monthly ice thickness, concentration, growth/melt rate as well as ocean heat flux from 1970 to the present.
+The Global Ice-Ocean Modeling and Assimilation System (GIOMAS) is based on the Parallel Ocean Model (POP) coupling with a 12-category thickness and enthalpy distribution (TED) ice model (Zhang and Rothrock, 2003).
+The TED model simulates sea-ice ridging processes explicitly following Thorndike et al. (1975) and Hibler (1980).
+This data set includes monthly ice thickness, concentration, growth and melt rate, and ocean heat flux from 1970 to the present.
 GIOMAS assimilates sea-ice concentration as described in Lindsay and Zhang (2006), and its ice thickness is evaluated to have good agreement with satellite observations in the Arctic.
-The horizontal spatial resolution of GIOMAS is 0.8°×0.8°.
+The horizontal spatial resolution of GIOMAS is $0.8^{\circ} \times 0.8^{\circ}$.